 Among the biggest dangers regarding defective wiring is the possibility of an electrical work mishap causing electric shock or electro-shock, resulting in death by electricity.
 This can occur in many different situations, including with loose, broken, exposed, or live wiring, or when the power source to electrical equipment has been turned off or grounded improperly.
 The risk of being shocked by electricity often occurs when the wiring or cable is defective.
 It is essential that anyone who handles electrical equipment regularly knows how to identify defective wiring and follow basic safety practices.
-This article from Grand Rapids Electricians provides some general information about dealing with any potential threat from electrical shock properly.
+This article provides some general information about dealing with any potential threat from electrical shock properly.

 There are two types of electrical defect: physical defects and hypothetical risks.
 A physical defect is one in which something is physically wrong with the item.
 This could be a break in the wiring or the separation of the wire from its socket.
 A hypothetical risk is a risk that doesn’t depend on any physical factors.
 For instance, many scientists assume that cancer is based largely on genetics, and that poor nutrition can increase the risk of developing all sorts of cancer.
 Although both of these examples are fallible assumptions, it is still important to recognize the difference between pure risk, which can be either actual or possible, and speculative risk, which can be either actual or possible.